Decking Boards Technical Data

 When butting boards end to end, this must be done over a double width bearer to ensure both boards are sufficiently fastened down.
 Screw holes must be pre-drilled (to prevent splitting) at least 20mm, and not more than 40mm in from the cut edge.
 Deck boards must span at least 3 bearers in order to give the board the load bearing properties stated in our literature and to eliminate the possibility of sagging over time.

-Only use screws designed for composite decking, normal timber decking screws are not strong enough and will invalidate the UK Composite Decking warranty.
-We supply a stainless screw specifically designed for UK Composite Decking®.
+Only use screws designed for composite decking boards, normal timber decking screws are not strong enough and will invalidate the warranty.
+We supply a stainless screw specifically designed for Ecodek decking boards®.
 It is available in a range of colours to match the decking.
 Use 2 screws per joist/bearer (if using 50mm screws, then 3 screws per joist).
 Always pre-drill before screwing down the board, we recommend using a SMART-BIT® for fast & easy drilling (available from UK Composite Decking®).

 Never leave the end of the board unrestrained, it must be pre-drilled & screwed down within 20-40mm of the cut end.
 The screw head should sit flush with the bottom of the groove (or decking surface if using a smooth board).
 Do not use fasteners within 18 mm of the side of the board.
 (The rule of thumb is to screw into the second groove on each side of the board if using the grooved side.)